MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 :::warning

+If you skipped Step 2, the activated **Send Hello message** button is inoperable.
-The activated "Send Message" button is inoperable as we didn't assign it the permissions required in the `snap.manifest.json`.
-The default template Snap used in [Create a gas estimation Snap](gas-estimation.md), is configured to expose a JSON-RPC API with a simple hello command, which brings up a dialog box.
+The default template Snap used in [Create a gas estimation Snap](gas-estimation.md) is configured to expose a JSON-RPC API with a simple hello command, which brings up a dialog box.
 In contrast, the Snap you're creating in this tutorial doesn't expose an API.
 Instead, it provides transaction insights directly in a tab in MetaMask's transaction confirmation window.

 :::

 ### Next steps